-We have funded our operations through March 31, 2021 primarily through the issuance of convertible promissory notes for aggregate cash proceeds of \$11.0 million and the issuance and sale of our Series A and Series B preferred stock for aggregate cash proceeds of \$116.3 million.

-On May 4, 2021, we closed our IPO, pursuant to which we issued and sold 7,500,000 shares of our common stock at a public offering price of \$16.00 per share.
-We received net proceeds of approximately \$108.9 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
+We have funded our operations through June 30, 2021 primarily through the issuance of convertible promissory notes for aggregate cash proceeds of \$11.0 million, the issuance and sale of shares of our Series A and Series B preferred stock for aggregate cash proceeds of \$116.3 million and the issuance and sale of shares of our common stock in our IPO in May 2021 for net proceeds of approximately \$109.2 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
 In addition, in May 2020, we entered into the Loan Agreement, under which we have the ability to borrow up to \$14.0 million until November 2021.
-As of March 31, 2021, we had no outstanding borrowings under the Loan Agreement.
+As of June 30, 2021, we had no outstanding borrowings under the Loan Agreement.